Toolbox-List/Toolbox/README.md

 **[/r/animepiracy index - _Massive Anime Piracy Index_](https://piracy.moe)

-# ➤ Downloading Movies / TV / Anime
+# ➤ Downloading Movies / TV

+# ➤ Anime Only Sites
+- Some anime sites may be in the lists above.

+# ➤ Anime Downloading

 # ➤ Sports